 Weather Matters: Dress for the Heat (and the Surprise Chill)

 Morocco’s weather swings harder than your mood when you realize your phone charger is still in the hotel.
-In cities like Marrakech and Fes, daytime heat can hit hard, especially in summer, so fabrics like linen, cotton, and lightweight blends are your best friend.
-But here’s the twist: desert nights and winter months get cold—sometimes really cold.
-So always bring a light jacket, sweater, or scarf, especially if you’re heading to the desert, mountains, or coastal towns like Essaouira where winds can be strong.
+In cities like Marrakech and Fes, daytime heat can hit hard, especially in summer, so fabrics like linen, cotton, and lightweight blends are your best friends.
+But here’s the twist: desert nights and winter months get cold, sometimes really cold.
+So always bring a light jacket, sweater, or scarf, especially if you’re heading to the desert, mountains, or coastal towns like Essaouira, where winds can be strong.

 Modesty Isn’t Mandatory, But It’s Appreciated